 - No more than one upper division course may be used to simultaneously fulfill requirements for a student’s major and minor programs.

 - A minimum grade point average (GPA) of 2.0 must be maintained in upper division courses used to fulfill the major requirements.

 For information regarding residence requirements and unit requirements, please see the College Requirements tab.

 |COM LIT 154||Eighteenth- and 19th-Century Literature|

 |COM LIT 165||Myth and Literature|

 |COM LIT 170||Special Topics in Comparative Literature|

 Primary (formerly referred to as “major”) literature: select at least three upper division courses, with readings in the original language.
 Depending on the language and the student's preparation in that language, the student may need up to 2 years or more of lower division language courses as prerequisites.

-The faculty have pre-approved the primary and secondary literature courses, and a comprehensive list of such courses being offered in the upcoming semester are sent to students in the major via the student listserve; consult with the major advisor for more details.
+The faculty have pre-approved the primary and secondary literature courses, and a comprehensive list of such courses being offered in the upcoming semester (with periods indicated) are sent to students in the major via the student listserve; consult with the major advisor for more details.